scshitole/awscript/README.md

 - Make sure you have already installed AWS CLI

 ## Disclaimer
-Script is only tested with on OSXshell
+Script is only tested on OS X shell